pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

 ### How to Migrate the Application

-We created a detailed [runbook](https://github.com/pulibrary/figgy/issues/5903) for the application migration.
-We didn't just create the runbook, we went over it multiple times.
-Each time, we thought of additional steps or came up with verification checks we could run.
-We probably spent five times as much time on reviewing the runbook as we did on actually migrating the application.
+You will want to modify the process below to suit your local environment.
+Make each step specific so you can copy and paste.

 Here's how we did it:

-- Select an object to use for testing.
+- Select a page to use for testing.
 Make sure it loads and save the URL.
 - Open a terminal to each database server:
     * `ssh user@old-database`
     * `ssh user@new-database`